-- © Our city is cooler and greener.
+- To our city is cooler and greener.

-- © Our city's biodiversity is protected.
+- Our city's biodiversity is protected.

-- To our city's emissions are reduced.
+- Our city's emissions are reduced.

 - Our city's businesses have planned for the future.

 - Our city's assets are managed and planned to be resilient to a changing climate and provide capacity for growth.

-- © Our city's dwellings are comfortable and climate resilient. - Tour Council promotes a circular economy. - Our city is waterwise through sustainable use and careful planning.
+- Our city's dwellings are comfortable and climate resilient. - © Our Council promotes a circular economy. - Our city is waterwise through sustainable use and careful planning.